Throughout my whole journey of recovery after Danny betrayed me, I held onto myself. I say often in this blog and also in my book:

 I played the game: I knew that putting divorce proceedings into play would give Danny the kick up the arse that he needed to think about what he was doing.

-From that point on I set boundaries on what I wanted in my life and at the beginning my boundaries were the most important thing; I didn’t care about Danny’s.
+From that point on I set boundaries on what I wanted in my life.
+At the beginning my boundaries were the most important thing; I didn’t care about Danny’s.
 Not at the very beginning.
 (But that will be another post.)

-I ensured that I stayed fit; over the years as I became comfortable in my relationship, and my career was full on I stopped doing that sadly, and now age has caught up with me and arthritis.
-But at that time I needed to do that, I needed to be the fit person that I used to be before Danny.
+I ensured that I stayed fit.
+At that time I needed to do that, I needed to be the fit person that I used to be before Danny.

 I abdicated the responsibility of keeping everyone happy for the sake of it.
 No, not any more.